- Retail accounting is more complex than other types of accounting because of the need to track inventory closely.

 - Costing methods are used to calculate how much cash is needed to invest in inventory for your retail store.
 Calculating LIFO and FIFO helps in the process.

 - Weighted average and the retail method are additional strategies used in the accounting process for a retail store.

 While some basics apply to all businesses, accounting is different from industry to industry.
-Accounting methods for a construction business, for example, differ quite a bit from that of a restaurant or a retail store.
+Accounting methods for a construction business, for example, differ quite a bit from those of a restaurant or a retail store.

 Business owners in the retail industry need to know how to handle their specific accounting needs, and that starts with recognizing the main difference: Retail accounting comes with the added challenge of keeping track of your inventory and knowing exactly how many goods you’re buying or selling and how much is left over.

 To help, here’s a breakdown of the basics you need to know about costing and tracking inventory in retail accounting.

 Costing methods: FIFO, LIFO, weighted average, retail method

 Part of managing your inventory is keeping track of the cost of the items you sell, as well as the money you have left in your inventory.
 This can become especially complicated when items have different prices and initial costs, so there are several methods for calculating the cost of your inventory.